symfony/symfony-docs/components/lock.rst

 Reliability
 -----------

-The component guarantees that the same resource can't be lock twice as long as the component is used in the following way.
+The component guarantees that the same resource can't be locked twice as long as the component is used in the following way.

 Remote Stores